-After a long hiatus from their operations in their Brooklyn-based restaurant and training facility due to COVID-19, Emma's Torch reopened its doors for full restaurant service in late September.
-Emma's Torch operates as a restaurant, but more notably, as a non-profit social enterprise that empowers and trains refugees through hands-on culinary education and job training.
-Students participate in a three-month paid culinary apprenticeship while gaining valuable work experience in the restaurant.
-Career mentorship, interview preparation, and English as a second language classes support refugees in finding sustainable employment in an industry where heritage and diversity in cultures are often represented through various cuisine.
+It's back to cooking and teaching: Emma's Torch has reopened its doors for full restaurant service.
+The Brooklyn-based establishment operates as a restauarant, but more notably, as a nonprofit social enterprise that empowers and trains refugees, asylees, and survivors of human trafficking through hands-on culinary education and job training.
+Students participate in a three-month, paid culinary apprenticeship while gaining valuable work experience in the restaurant.
+Career mentorship, interview preparation, and English-as-a-second-language classes help refugees to find sustainable employment in an industry where cultural heritage and diversity are often represented through various cuisines.

-Historically, Emma's Torch graduates 120 students from over 40 countries.
-In addition, they can boast an over 90% job placement rate.
+Supported by GRoW, this nonprofit organization graduates has graduated 120 students from more than 40 countries since its launch in 2016.
+In addition, it boasts a 90-plus percent job-placement rate.
 Graduates are highly sought-after in some of the most popular and in-demand restaurants in New York City.
-With its name, Emma's Torch honors Emma Lazarus, an American writer and staunch advocate for refugee rights, whose words are engraved at the base of the Statue of Liberty.
-At Emma's Torch, refugees are welcomed for their resiliency and promise to uplift their new communities in the U.S.
+With its name, Emma's Torch honors Emma Lazarus, an American writer and staunch advocate for refugee rights whose words are engraved at the base of the Statue of Liberty.
+At Emma's Torch, refugees are welcomed for their resiliency and promise to uplift their new communities in the United States.